vesln/hell/README.md

 Totally!
 This is just an initial implementation and I would love to hear ideas and merge pull requests in.

-#### I have code that couldn't be detected as complex enough, but it is.
+#### I have code that couldn't be detected as complex enough, but I believe it is.
 What do we do?

 That's actually awesome!
 Please open a new issue with the code and explain why you think it's giving you a wrong result.
 From there we can start a discussion and improve the